I’m a Mom and I’m scared to fly.

 Year after year, trip after trip.
 Considering it.
 Risking it.
 Everything.

 So what do we do?
 Those of us scared to fly since having children?
 Do we stay put and never travel again?
-Or do we take that risk and get on the plane?
+Or do we take that risk, ignore our fear of flying, and get on the plane?

 I’m supposed to fly soon.
 Very soon.